AntoineRichard/DroneTracker/README.md

 - CuDNN 8.X (tested with version 8.4.1.5 (for cuda 11.6))
 - TensorRT 8.X (tested with version 8.4.1.5)

-For the compilation to work, the CMakeList must be modified, the include and link directories of TensorRT must be ajusted to match your own installation of TensorRT.
+For the compilation to work, the CMakeList must be modified.
+The include and link directories of TensorRT must be ajusted to match your own installation of TensorRT.

 This is what it looks like in our case (l33-34):
 ```